 The young man’s hands were slender, quick and strong,

-Ingrained with words, skin cracked and raw with rhyme;
+and words.
+His skin was cracked and raw with rhyme.

 The hands that once were softened by caress

-Hands that conjured worlds with paper and quill,
+Those hands that conjured worlds with ink and quill

 belonged to Shakespeare – also known as Will.

 Kim M. Russell, 17th January 2019